Recon-Fuzz/recon-docs/src/extra/advanced.md

 The most important aspect of invariant testing is what you actually test, and what you actually test is implied by the target functions you define in your test suite setup.

-Some contracts, like oracles, may be too complex to fully model (e.g. having to reach 3 signers quorum and updating) because they would add overhead in terms of function handlers that require specific clamping and test suite setup.
+Some contracts, like oracles, may be too complex to fully model (e.g. having to reach a quorom of 3 signers to update the price) because they would add overhead in terms of function handlers that require specific clamping and test suite setup.

 In these cases, mocking is preferred because it simplifies the process for the fuzzer to change return values (price in the case of the oracle example) or allow more straightforward interactions to be made by your targeted contracts (without requiring things like input validation on the mocked contract's side).